soderlind/icalendar-ninja-forms/README.md

 ## Todo

-- In the iCalendar action, add a Calendar to select time and date.
+- Select event date and time using a calendar.

 ## Changelog